DUNE/dune-justin/docs/security_model.md

 to the justIN allocator service, in the form of HMAC SHA256 hashes of the method, time and job ID to prevent replay attacks and reuse of unused hashes.

-When the wrapper job starts it sends a `get_stage` workflow to the allocator to discover what stage within what workflow to work on.
-As part of this message, the job includes an X.509 certificate signing workflow which matches an RSA key it has created.
-The allocator signs the workflow with a VOMS proxy it has and returns the certificates chain to the job, which is then able to assemble a valid VOMS proxy includng the private key it created earlier.
+When the wrapper job starts it sends a `get_stage` request to the allocator to discover what stage within what workflow to work on.
+As part of this message, the job includes an X.509 certificate signing request which matches an RSA key it has created.
+The allocator signs the request with a VOMS proxy it has and returns the certificates chain to the job, which is then able to assemble a valid VOMS proxy includng the private key it created earlier.